Fellowships at IAS CEU

 Affiliated Fellowships at IAS CEU

-Each year we accept a handful of affiliated fellows at IAS CEU.
+Each year we host a couple of affiliated fellows at IAS CEU.
 Affiliated fellows typically use their own external fellowships to spend their research period, or parts thereof, at IAS CEU.
 The minimum stay is 3 months.
 Affiliated fellows do not receive a stipend and may or may not receive housing from the Institute.
 Researchers interested in this option should send an email to ias_applications@ceu.edu.